microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/storage_account.md

 ## Getting Started

-This document shows how to create and configure the Storage Account for the solution core components.
-This Storage Account will be used to store the environment settings in `json` format, the wildcard SSL certificate in `pfx` format, and the queues that are consumed by the Azure Functions.
+This document shows how to create and configure the Storage account for the solution core components.
+This Storage account will be used to store the environment settings in `json` format, the wildcard SSL certificate in `pfx` format, and the queues that are consumed by the Azure Functions.

-To create a Storage Account in Azure, please review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+To create a Storage account in Azure, please review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 ## Dependencies
 Although there are no dependencies with other Azure resources to create this resource, note that some configuration values from other resources will be required.

-The following list shows the resources required to complete the configuration of this Storage account .
+The following list shows the resources required to complete the configuration of this Storage account:

 - [Azure Bot app registration](../prerequisites/azure_bot.md).
 - [Cosmos DB](cosmos_db.md).